 - Runner A has a handicap of 95 and runs a 10km race in 40:15, which is 2,415 seconds.
 Runner A’s score is 2,415 × 95 = 229,425

 - Runner B has a handicap of 85 and runs the same 10km race in 44:10 (2,650 seconds).
 Runner B’s score is 2,650 × 85 = 225,250

 So, Runner B wins as he/she has the lowest score.

-If you like, you can use this calculator yourself to work out who you’ve beaten and who’s beaten you.
+You can use this calculator yourself to work out who you’ve beaten and who’s beaten you.
 Just fill in the bits in red and it will tell you who has won.

 Any Wirksworth running club member who volunteers to help for one of our 5 races receives maximum points for that race.
 This will almost certainly be 10 points as we are unlikely to have enough runners to field more than 10 in a race that we’re organising!

 Note that there is no cap on the number of races for volunteer points.
-If you help out at all five of our races, the good you are doing for the club is immense and you fully deserve the 50 points*.
+If you help out at all five of our races, the good you are doing for the club is immense and you fully deserve the points.

-Club vest points (10 each race)
+Club vest points

 - a marathon or ultra

 - an away parkrun or 5km race (our ‘local’ parkruns do NOT count)